drianpauL/developers.getvero.com/_includes/events/base/article.md

 # Events API

-The events API lets you track events for your customers.
+The events API lets you track events based on actions your customers take in real time.